YokiXue/pyro-mouse/README.md

 B. How to Play
-● Use the arrow keys or WASD to control the movement of the mouse ● Use the spacebar key to jump over obstacles or onto objects.
+● Use the arrow keys or WASD to control the movement of the mouse<br/>
+● Use the spacebar key to jump over obstacles or onto objects.<br/>
-● Use the mouse to control the camera view and get a better look at your surroundings.
+● Use the mouse to control the camera view and get a better look at your<br/>
+surroundings.
-● Press the ESC key to pause the game
+● Press the ESC key to pause the game<br/>